 'With most of the works completed I launched an Instagram account, @my_midcenturymakeover.
 It was a fun distraction during my maternity leave with my daughter, which coincided almost entirely with Lockdown,' says the owner.
 'What started as a hobby has become a great way to connect with other design lovers.'

 The couple created a media room with a wall of storage to house books, the TV and sound system.
-They painted it in Farrow & Ball’s Downpipe to maintain a cohesive scheme throughout the downstairs living areas, and then added some sleek brass handles found on Etsy.
+They painted it in Farrow & Ball's Downpipe to maintain a cohesive scheme throughout the downstairs living areas, and then added some sleek brass handles found on Etsy.
 If you are wondering how to fit a door handle yourself, our expert guide has all the advice you need.

 A neutral scheme of greys, black and white is given pops of colour with the bright orange velvet cushions, and a leafy green houseplant in a shiny brass pot.
 Engineered oak chevron flooring throughout the downstairs creates a contemporary feel.